 When should I see a dermatologist for breakouts?

-See your dermatologist if your breakouts aren’t responding to simple over-the-counter treatments, if they are affecting new areas of the body, if they are painful, or if they’re leaving scars.
+See your dermatologist if your breakouts aren’t responding to simple over-the-counter treatments, or if they are affecting new areas of the body, are painful, or they’re leaving scars.
 In-office treatment options include a prescription regimen that’s tailored for your specific skincare needs, a series of chemical peels, extractions, injections into cystic bumps, and even potentially light and laser treatments.

 Thanks, Dr. Geddes-Bruce!
 Follow her on Instagram for more genius skincare tips and tricks.

 This post was originally published on July 9, 2020, and has since been updated.